UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! info "Learning objectives of 'Deployment'"

-    - learners can mentalize the installation needs from the users perspective
+    - I can mentalize the installation needs from the users' perspective
-    - learners can evaluate different available tools for reproducibility and installations
+    - I can evaluate different available tools for reproducibility and installations
-    - learners can prepare for different users: local computer, Cluster
+    - I can make an installation instruction for potential users

 !!! info "Content"